gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "And you've been coming here ever since?"

 Yet another shrug.
-"Came by once just to...
-I don't know.
+"Came by once just to…  I don't know.
 Just to look, I guess."

 It was easy to fill in what he he hadn't said.
 Just to look.
 Just to see what